intelowlproject/docs/docs/GreedyBear/UpgradeToV2.md

 12. Stop the intermediary container: `docker container stop greedybear_postgres`
 13. Remove the intermediary container: `docker container rm greedybear_postgres`
 14. Return to the root folder: `cd ..`
-15. Update GreedyBear to version 2.x following your standard update procedure
+15. Update GreedyBear to the latest version following your standard update procedure
-16. Start GreedyBear 2.x: `docker compose up`
+16. Start GreedyBear: `docker compose up`

 ## Verification & Cleanup
 - After completing the upgrade, verify that all containers are running: `docker compose ps`